fbpx

 Five countries boycotted this year’s Eurovision contest over Israel’s inclusion: Iceland, Spain, Slovenia, Ireland and the Netherlands.
 Ireland, Slovenia and Spain also said they would not broadcast the contest, while Iceland still planned to air it and the Netherlands’ sister broadcasters NOS and NTR planned to carry it through NPO 1.

-In Vienna, organizers had given each competing country a themed café, and Israel’s café was vandalized before the semifinal, according to the Jerusalem Post, citing Walla.
-Anti-Israel graffiti was found on a bathroom wall and removed after police arrived.
+In Vienna, organizers had given each competing country a themed café.
+According to the Jerusalem Post, Israel’s café was vandalized before the semifinal with anti-Israel graffiti found on a bathroom wall; it was removed after police arrived.
 Café owner Liza Vigenstein downplayed the incident, saying Vienna was full of security and “felt safer than Berlin.”

 Anti-Israel protests also took place in Vienna before the semifinal, with larger demonstrations expected before the final.
 Police increased security around the contest, barred protests near the 16,000-seat arena and banned all political materials besides national flags.
 Austrian police also assigned two elite units to protect the Israeli delegation.